 II.
 Development of the Person-Centered Individual Service Plan

-The case manager shall ensure that the person-centered ISPhighlights the person’s strengths and that it aligns with the person’s articulated quality of life goals, service and support needs, and preferences.
-Specifically, the person-centered ISPmust:
+The case manager shall ensure that the person-centered PCP highlights the person’s strengths and that it aligns with the person’s articulated quality of life goals, service and support needs, and preferences.
+Specifically, the person-centered PCP must:

 (1) Document the person’s strengths and positive attributes at the beginning of the plan;